-Back in the day, adventuring nomads would sew a flag onto their backpack and you always knew exactly where your fellow travellers were from.
+Back in the day, adventuring nomads would sew a flag onto their backpack and you always knew exactly where your fellow travelers were from.
 As soon as you dumped your gear in a hostel, you’d look for comrades from home or new friends from exotic lands.
 Now, it’s not so easy.
 Far less people openly display their country of origin and that means one less way to start a casual conversation.

 Except for Americans.
 There’s never been any reason to sport the Stars and Stripes because most of us can spot an American at a hundred yards.
 If you’re from the U.S. and want to blend in on your next trip out of the country, you might want to avoid some of these tell tale traits.